-diVa Laser Vaginal Therapy is revolutionary in its ability to improve some of the most secret and intimate problems that women develop as they as and have children.
+diVa Laser Vaginal Therapy is revolutionary in its ability to improve some of the most secret and intimate problems that women develop as they age and have children.
 It has been shown to improve stress urinary incontinence ( peeing after coughing, sneezing, or jumping ), problems with vaginal dryness, and painful sex.

 - Stress Urinary Incontinence (SUI)

 - Vaginal Atrophy

 diVa laser therapy is fast with minimal discomfort, is generally performed in less than an hour, and improvements can often be seen after one treatment.
 It takes 3 to 5 minutes to treat the full length of a vaginal canal.
 Pain is negligible.
 There is no down-time.
 And most patients are back to work in a day.

 The diVa procedure can help most women as they age and have children.
 Approximately 70% of women who have had children complain of stress urinary incontinence; that is, they complain that they have some urinary leakage when they cough, sneeze, or jump.
 90% of these women state that the diVa has improved their condition.
 Notably 70% of women also experience thinning, drying, and inflammation of the vaginal walls as their estrogen levels decrease and they approach menopause.
 90% of women also state that the diVa has improved these conditions.

 A special condition can be seen in women after having chemotherapy for cancer.
 These women also see thinning, drying, and inflammation of the vaginal walls. diVa can also be a treatment for these patients.